 school year for kids aged two through those in sixth grade.

-(If your child is two, and in our Puggles program, you must remain on the premises in our adult prayer and Bible study service.)
+(If your child is two, and in our Puggles program, you must remain on the premises in our adult Bible study service.)

 Two busses and a van travel throughout the immediate community on Wednesday nights to provide transportation for kids in Kindergarten on up to our Wednesday night Awana Clubs, so call 355-0949 if you would like to arrange a ride for your child.

 Click here for our required Awana registration, release and permission form

 to print out and return to us with your child.

 If your child is riding our bus, you must also complete this form.

 Yearly, we have a week-long Vacation Bible School for those who have finished Kindergarten through the 6th grades

 and this year is Mystery Island, from Answers in Genesis!

 Dates are June 21 - 25, 2021, from 9:00 a.m. to 12:15 p.m.